Witiko/doctoral-thesis/defense.md

 less training data.
 This is an important property in an area such as math information retrieval, where human annotations are scarce. ↷

-% TODO

-% We've also experimented with some non-parametrised adversarial strategies:
-% we've picked negative samples based on the maximum lexical overlap with correct
-% answers or with the answers to the same question having the lowest scores.
-% However, we did not observe improvements in dev {whatever metric it was} as
-% compared to random selection.
+The third question remarks that whereas in my experiments, I have trained Sentence-BERT using simple random sampling of negatives, @xiong2020approximate show that speed of convergence can be improved by stratified sampling of negatives that are difficult to distinguish from positive samples.
+The question then asks, whether I have experimented with any alternatives to simple random sampling of negatives.

+In our experiments for that ARQMath 2020 shared task evaluation, we have experimented with a number of adversarial strategies to negative sampling.
+For example, we have picked negative samples that had high lexical overlap with the accepted answer.
+We also picked negative samples that answered the same question, but had the least number of votes.
+However, we did not observe any improvements to accuracy on our development dataset.

 * * *